target/nix-fetchers/fetch-git/README.md

 can probably only be feasibly true in an organization with strict repository protection!

+This purity allows for reliable caching.
+The upstream fetchGit, by contrast, allows fetching the tip of any branch (or arbitrary ref) and has a convenience cache with a configurable TTL unless a specific commit is specified.
+If you always specify a revision, this particular advantage may not matter much to you.

 ### Uses separate Git repositories per upstream Git repository

 Sacrifices some caching possibilities for much faster initial